2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 In our "Person-Student" example, you could use a pointer to either a Person or a Student for the sake of getting their first name.

 In some languages it is possible for an object to inherit from multiple other objects, this is called "Multiple Inheritance"

+### Mixins

+Mixins are classes that contain certain methods that are made to be used by other classes.
+We can see mixins as some kind of interface with methods already implemented.

+Mixins encourage the reuse of code (since the common functionalities get separated into their own classes), allowing for some interesting mechanisms and enforcing the Dependency Inversion principle.

+Many times, Mixins are described as "included" rather than "inherited", due to their nature.

+\begin{trivia}
+The python web framework Django makes heavy use of mixins: you can create a standard "View" (representing a web page, for instance), and then add login protection (via LoginRequiredMixin) or permissions (via PermissionRequiredMixin).
+This is all done using Python's multiple inheritance.
+\end{trivia}

 ### The Diamond Problem